XenoAmess/XenoAmessBlog/_posts/20250721OCI_image-spec_Issue1270.md

 # 1. The problem

-For example, now you be an architect, holding a java application (or a python one, not really matters), depend on 100+ jar dependencies, which dependency has a file size at about 200kb—50mb.
+For example, now you be an architect, holding a java application (or a python one, not really matters), depend on 100+ jar dependencies;
+each dependency has a file size at about 200kb—50mb.

 And as you need to distribute this application as a docker image, you want to make the bandwidth transfer as efficient as possible.